MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`vmssName`** - **Virtual Machine scale set name**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the VM scale set which you want to update by using either a VHD image or by using a Custom Script VM Extension.
+The name of the VM scale setting that you want to update.
+Use either a VHD image or a custom script VM Extension.
 <!-- :::editable-content-end::: -->
 <br>